-Overall, the living conditions in the open centres, save for a few exceptions, are extremely challenging.
-Low hygiene levels, severe over-crowding, a lack of physical security, the location of most centres in remote areas of Malta, poor material structures and occasional infestation of rats and cockroaches are the main general concerns expressed in relation to the open centres.
-According to NGOs regularly visiting the centres, the situation has not improved in recent years and the living conditions in the reception centres remained deplorable in 2019, especially in the Ħal Far centres.
+However, despite these improvements, the living conditions in the open centres, save for a few exceptions, remain extremely challenging.
+For example, poor hygiene levels; severe over-crowding; a lack of physical security; the location of most centres in remote areas of Malta; poor material structures; and the occasional infestation of rats and cockroaches are the main general concerns expressed in relation to the open centres.
+According to NGOs regularly visiting the centres, the situation has not improved in recent years and the living conditions in the reception centres remained deplorable in 2020, especially in the Ħal Far centres.
 Sanitary facilities are run down and quickly become unsanitary due to the number of people.
 Cabins are very cold in winter and very hot in the summer.
 Residents are not allowed to have fridges in their cabin or cook their own food which leads to intense frustration.
 Food is provided daily but residents often mention the poor quality and lack of variety of food.

 The UN Working Group on Arbitrary Detention visited the Ħal Far Open Centre in 2015 and expressed concerns about the situation in the prefabricated container housing units.
 It is reported that residents are suffering uncomfortable living conditions, given inadequate ventilation and high temperatures in the summer months and inadequate insulation from cold temperatures in the winter, in addition to the overcrowded conditions in each unit.
 Little has changed in the years since this visit.

-In 2019, the conditions in the reception centres continued to deteriorate significantly, due to over-crowding and a lack of resources.
-Issues include a lack of cleaning, difficult access to bathrooms, very limited hot water, or air conditioning and heating not being available.
+In 2020, the conditions in the reception centres continued to deteriorate significantly, due to over-crowding and the Covid-19 pandemic.
+Issues include a lack of cleaning of facilities, difficulty accessing bathrooms, limited hot water or air conditioning, and heating not being available.